-To provide a supportive atmosphere for international students both in the learning environment and home situation and to provide quality education for international students with extra support, as appropriate, to enable them to achieve maximum academic success and enhance their international experience.
+Sacred Heart Girls' College will provide a supportive atmosphere for international students both in the learning environment and home situation and to provide quality education for international students with extra support, as appropriate, to enable them to achieve academic success and enhance their international experience.

-- 1. In having international students, the school will demonstrate integrity in all dealings and relationships, a commitment to service and excellence, a drive for continuous improvement and maintenance of good staff, student and community relationships.
+- 1. In having international students, the College will demonstrate integrity in all dealings and relationships, a commitment to service and excellence, a drive for continuous improvement and maintenance of good staff, student and community relationships.
 As such the college will annually monitor the International Programme in order to: - develop appropriate staffing practices to cater for international students - ensure the enrolment system is suitable to the needs of Sacred Heart Girls' College and international students - provide firm guidelines on matters of pastoral care for international students - 2.
 The college will comply with the Code of Practice for International Students. - 3.
 International students can be either foreign fee-payer or an international student domiciled in New Zealand. - 4.
-The college will recruit students by actively promoting to the international student market.
+The College will be actively promoted in the International student market.